New dynamical realizations of the Lifshitz group: Conformal mode

 $\gamma$ and $a$ being arbitrary constants.

 Making the field redefinition, $\rho=~e^{\frac{zu}{2}}$, for which the dilatation transformation reads $\rho'(t')=e^{\frac{z\lambda}{2}}\rho(t)$, one brings (\ref{ueq1d}) to the form

-In order for the corresponding action fucntional to be invariant under the dilatation transformation, one has to set $a=-\frac{z}{2}$ so that the second term in (\ref{1dLeq}) drops out.
+In order for the corresponding action functional to be invariant under the dilatation transformation, one has to set $a=-\frac{z}{2}$ so that the second term in (\ref{1dLeq}) drops out.
 The resulting action reads

 Up to a redefinition of the coupling constant, this coincides with the one-dimensional conformal mechanics \cite{DFF}.

 By applying the Noether theorem to (\ref{1dLac}), one gets conserved charges

 In order for the energy $H$ to be positive-definite, it is necessary to assume $z\gamma^2>~0$.
 Having at our disposal two integrals of motion, one can construct the general solution to (\ref{1dLac}) by purely algebraic means